Wang-ZhengYi/ED_assignment/README.md

 Created by Z.Y.Wang @ BNU

-run ED_Chapter5.py to creat a elctric field intensity map of a electric dipole radiation
+run ED_Chapter5.py to create a electric field intensity map of a electric dipole radiation